Venafi/terraform-provider-venafi/examples/f5_example/README.md

 venafi_zone = "<venafi_zone>"
 ```

-And finally configure your F5 infrastructure (these values are illustrative, you should change them accordinly to your own configutation):
+And finally configure your F5 infrastructure (these values are illustrative, you should change them accordingly to your own configutation):

 ```JSON
 url = "https://tpp.example"